In this article, we will show you how to speak Korean like a local using satoori!

-Gyeongsang is physically on the opposite site of the country in relation to Seoul.
-Similarly, the differences in dialect between Gyeongsang satoori and the standard Korean dialect are also quite signifiant.
+Gyeongsang is physically on the opposite side of the country in relation to Seoul.
+Similarly, the differences in dialect between Gyeongsang satoori and the standard Korean dialect are also quite significant.

 Here are three things to note about Gyeongsang satoori:

-Since Busan is the largest city in the Gyeongsang province, we’ll often be referring to Busan satoori in this section.
+Since Busan is the largest city in the Gyeongsang province, we’ll often be referring to Busan satoori in the next section.

-Here is an example of Busan Satoori spoken by Robert Holley, who, due to his accent, has appeared on many Korean TV programs such as the popular ‘90’s comedy 남자셋, 여자셋.
+Watch here for an example of Busan satoori spoken by Robert Holley.
+He, due to his accent, has appeared on many Korean TV programs such as the popular ’90’s comedy 남자셋, 여자셋 (namjaset, yeojaset).

 Let’s look at three example Busan satoori phrases: